learn-static/lesson-template/README.md

-# workshop-template-s
+# lesson-template

 **project not finished!**

-Jekyll template for a simple workshop website with a sidebar using Bootstrap 5.
+Learn-Static Lesson Template is a minimal Jekyll theme with sidebar content nav for creating lesson and workshop websites using Markdown.

 ## Creating Content